NGOs - What you Wanted to Know

 You can attend seminars, forums and training workshops specifically designed to help you engage, retain and mobilise volunteers.

-You could also be a part of the LoVE Forum Leadership Team, developing and delivering content on volunteer engagement, in all its aspects, to your peers.
+You could also be a part of the ALV Forum Leadership Team, developing and delivering content on volunteer engagement, in all its aspects, to your peers.
 This team meets bi-monthly.
-Send your expression of interest in being a part of this Team to Cheryll Martin.
+Our 2019 team has been selected.
+Send your expression of interest in being a part of this Team in 2020 to Cheryll Martin.

 Our General Manager, Cheryll Martin, is also an Assessor for the Certificate in Volunteer Management [Level 4, NZQA].
 Contact Cheryll Martin for more details.